 To build the Encrypt Strings protection by using Appdome Console, follow the instructions below.

 Where: Inside the Appdome Console, go to Build > Security Tab > TOTALData™ Encryption section

 How: Toggle (turn ON) Encrypt Strings, as shown below.

-Figure 3: Encrypt strings and resources option
+Figure 3: Encrypt strings option

 When you select the Encrypt Strings you'll notice that your Fusion Set you created in step 2.1.1 now bears the icon of the protection category that contains Encrypt Strings

 Figure 4: Fusion Set that displays the newly added Encrypt Strings protection

 - Encrypt Resources